 - Event Coordinator: Planning and setting up events like teacher lunches.

-- Classroom Helper: Works with teachers to come up with odd jobs like making copies or working with students on their multiplication tables.
+- Classroom Helper: Works with teachers to create odd jobs like making copies or working with students on their multiplication tables.

-- Social Media Specialist: In charge of posting pictures from previous activities, promoting events and service opportunities on your PTA Facebook page.
+- Social Media Specialist: In charge of posting pictures from previous activities and promoting events and service opportunities on your PTA Facebook page.

-The jobs that you can come up with for your school can be endless.
+The jobs you can create for your school can be endless.

 Show Parent Volunteer Appreciation

 Perhaps the best way to make your school PTA more volunteer-friendly is to constantly show your parents who give of their time ongoing appreciation.
 And you don’t have to wait until the end of the year luncheon either.
-Why not give out periodic encouragement notes or small gifts just to let people know that you notice and appreciate their efforts?
-This can be continue throughout the school year and can even be another job description for someone.
+Why not give periodic encouragement notes or small gifts to let people know you notice and appreciate their efforts?
+This can be continued throughout the school year and can even be another job description for someone.

-Your PTA is not just there to get things done and fulfill outward needs.
-You have to also work to make the group stronger from within as well.
+Your PTA is not just there to accomplish things and fulfill outward needs.
+You also have to work to strengthen the group from within.